x4b50/c_defer/README.md

 # C defer
-A very simple implementation and demonstration of defer behavior in C language.
+A header only implementation of defer behavior in C language.

 ## Example
 ```c